 IFRS 16 Leases

-The ramifications of failing a Government audit are wide ranging depending on the circumstances.
+The ramifications of failing a government audit can be wide-ranging, depending on the circumstances.
 Examples may extend beyond embarrassment for the individuals, their bosses and the office as jobs can be put at risk.
-Additionally, reputational damage may impact for the long-term, additional expense is likely to be incurred for remediating these failures and closer scrutiny by the auditor for future audits is an expected consequence.
+Reputational damage may have long-term impacts, additional expense is likely to be incurred for remediating these failures, and closer scrutiny by the auditor for future audits is an expected consequence.

-Many of our customers in the private sector would recommend keeping auditors updated on technology you plan to use to manage IFRS 16 lease obligations, actively involving them during the procurement process.
+Many of our clients in the private sector would recommend keeping auditors updated on technology you plan to use in managing obligations for IFRS 16 leases, actively involving them during the procurement process.
 This allows their perspective on the suitability or indeed any perceived limitations of the technology and adds value to ensuring that entities make informed decisions in selecting the right solution to be IFRS 16 compliant now and for the future.

-If you would like to find out more about our software for IFRS 16, please get in touch today.
+If you would like to find out more about our Lease Management, Lease Accounting and AI Powered lease abstraction tools, please get in touch today.